urbanogilson/basicprograms/README.md

-# basicprograms
+# Basic Programs
-This repository contains basic programs written in languages that I have experience or am learning
+This repository contains basic programs written in languages that I have experience or am learning.